 No matter how little time you have, any argumentative essay structure example would tell you to consider writing an outline.
 Unless you are a professional writer who has been completing essays for the last 20 years, create an argumentative essay outline before you start writing.
 Although it may seem that outlines steal valuable minutes, they save time because they make writing easier.
 Creating a draft before completing a project ensures its perfect structure.
 While making outlines, students write out their future essay structure point-by-point.
 Indeed, good outlines specify what students will present in an introduction, body of their papers, and conclusion in a clear and brief manner.
 We can compare them with skeletons in a human body because they have a similar function: the structure highlighted in outlines allows achieving purposes that students set while writing.

 Point-By-Point Structure for an Argumentative Essay

-- Thesis statement – After briefly explaining the controversy, present your own position.
-Readers should easily understand whether you agree with supporters or opponents in a controversy.
-For example, in an abortion essay, students may use the following thesis: “Wales should legalize abortion because illegitimate status of this procedure fails to prevent women from doing it, but it puts their health under threat.”
+- Thesis statement.
+After briefly explaining the controversy, present your position.
+Readers should easily understand whether you agree with supporters or opponents in a discussion.
+For example, in an abortion essay, students may use the following thesis: “Wales should legalize abortion because the illegitimate status of this procedure fails to prevent women from doing it, but it puts their health under threat.”

-- Outline – Finally, upon presenting a position, clarify the structure of your argument.
+- Outline.
+Finally, upon presenting a position, clarify the structure of your argument.
 You should give your readers a preview of points that will be discussed in the body section in the same order they’ll be presented in your essay.

 Get an Excellent Argumentative Essay Written by an Expert